SS Edmund Fitzgerald: Underwater surveys

 Canadian explorer Joseph B. MacInnis organized and led six publicly funded dives to Edmund Fitzgerald over a three-day period in 1994.
 Harbor Branch Oceanographic Institution provided Edwin A. Link as the support vessel, and their manned submersible, Celia.
 The GLSHS paid $10,000 for three of its members to each join a dive and take still pictures.
 MacInnis concluded that the notes and video obtained during the dives did not provide an explanation why Edmund Fitzgerald sank.
 The same year, longtime sport diver Fred Shannon formed Deepquest Ltd., and organized a privately funded dive to the wreck of Edmund Fitzgerald, using Delta Oceanographic's submersible, Delta.
 Deepquest Ltd. conducted seven dives and took more than 42 hours of underwater video while Shannon set the record for the longest submersible dive to Edmund Fitzgerald at 211 minutes.
 Prior to conducting the dives, Shannon studied NOAA navigational charts and found that the international boundary had changed three times before its publication by NOAA in 1976.
 Shannon determined that based on GPS coordinates from the 1994 Deepquest expedition, "at least one-third of the two acres of immediate wreckage containing the two major portions of the vessel is in U.S. waters because of an error in the position of the U.S.–Canada boundary line shown on official lake charts."

 Shannon's group discovered the remains of a crew member partly dressed in coveralls and wearing a life jacket alongside the bow of the ship, indicating that at least one of the crew was aware of the possibility of sinking.
 The life jacket had deteriorated canvas and "what is thought to be six rectangular cork blocks ... clearly visible."
 Shannon concluded that "massive and advancing structural failure" caused Edmund Fitzgerald to break apart on the surface and sink.

 MacInnis led another series of dives in 1995 to salvage the bell from Edmund Fitzgerald.
 The Sault Tribe of Chippewa Indians backed the expedition by co-signing a loan in the amount of $250,000.
 Canadian engineer Phil Nuytten's atmospheric diving suit, known as the Newtsuit, was used to retrieve the bell from the ship, replace it with a replica, and put a beer can in Edmund Fitzgeralds pilothouse.
 That same year, Terrence Tysall and Mike Zee set multiple records when they used trimix gas to scuba dive to Edmund Fitzgerald.
 The pair are the only people known to have touched the Edmund Fitzgerald wreck.
 They also set records for the deepest scuba dive on the Great Lakes and the deepest shipwreck dive, and were the first divers to reach Edmund Fitzgerald without the aid of a submersible.
-It took six minutes to reach the wreck, six minutes to survey it, and three hours to resurface to avoid decompression sickness, also known as "the bends".
+It took six minutes to reach the wreck, six minutes to survey it, and three hours to resurface to avoid decompression sickness (bends).